leobol96/FGDLReasoning/README.md

 ## At the end of the execution

-After running the main.py the following plot will be printed :
+After running the main.py the following plots will be printed and save in the main directory :

 <table>
   <tr>